Crinibus/small_projects/tvguide_scraper/README.md

 ## TODO

+- USE THEIR API TO GET JSON INSTEAD OF USING BEAUTIFULSOUP
 - Add support for multiple "--time" flags
 - Able to chose which day the user want to see tv-shows from
 - Add a file with default values (such as channels) that the user can change by defining them with commands